-- 7005/7015 Bath
+- Bath

-- Controller Probe

 - Access Hole Cover

+- Control Probe

-- User's Guide
+- Manual

 - Report of Test

-- Drain Elbow

-If you are missing any item, please contact an Authorized Service Center.
+If you are missing any item, please call an Authorized Service Center (see Section 1.3) or assistance.

-3.2 Set Up
+4.2 Set Up

 Set up of the bath requires careful unpacking and placement of the bath, filling the bath with fluid, installing the probe and connecting power.
-Consult Section 4 for detailed instructions for proper installation of the bath.
+Consult Section 5 for detailed instructions for proper installation of the bath.
 Be sure to place the bath in a safe, clean and level location.

 Fill the bath tank with an appropriate liquid.
-For operation at moderate bath temperatures, clean distilled water works well.
+For operation at warm bath temperatures, clean distilled water works well.
 Carefully pour the fluid into the bath tank through the large rectangular access hole above the tank avoiding spilling any fluid.
 The fluid must not exceed a height of 1/2 inch below the bath lid.

 The control probe must be inserted through the lid into the bath and plugged into the socket at the back of the bath.
+DO NOT operate the bath without the control probe properly installed.

-3.3 Power
+4.3 Power

 Plug the bath power cord into a mains outlet of the proper voltage, frequency, and current capability.
-Refer to Section 2.1, Specifications, for power requirements.
+See Section 3.1, Specifications.
 Set the "HEATER" switch on the front panel to position "LOW" and turn the bath on using the front panel "POWER" switch.
 The bath will turn on and begin to heat or cool to reach the previously programmed temperature set-point.
 The front panel LED display will indicate the actual bath temperature.

-3.4 Setting the Temperature
+Setting the Temperature 4.4

-In the following discussion a solid box around the word SET, UP, EXIT or DOWN indicates the panel button while the dotted box indicates the display reading.
+In the following discussion and throughout this manual a solid box around the word SET, UP, EXIT or DOWN indicates the panel button while the dotted box indicates the display reading.
 Explanation of the button or display reading are to the right of each button or display value.